Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

 ### Managers
 * __ONET-SOC code and title:__ 15-2051.02 - Clinical Data Managers
 * __5 most important tasks they carry out (provide the importance score, in Details):__
-    * Design and validate clinical databases, including designing or testing logic checks.See more occupations related to this task.
+    * Design and validate clinical databases, including designing or testing logic checks.
-    * Process clinical data, including receipt, entry, verification, or filing of information.See more occupations related to this task.
+    * Process clinical data, including receipt, entry, verification, or filing of information.
-    * Generate data queries, based on validation checks or errors and omissions identified during data entry, to resolve identified problems.See more occupations related to this task.
+    * Generate data queries, based on validation checks or errors and omissions identified during data entry, to resolve identified problems.
-    * Develop project-specific data management plans that address areas such as coding, reporting, or transfer of data, database locks, and work flow processes.See more occupations related to this task.
+    * Develop project-specific data management plans that address areas such as coding, reporting, or transfer of data, database locks, and work flow processes.S
     * Monitor work productivity or quality to ensure compliance with standard operating procedures.
 * __Is this job routine?
 Your judgment (0-10):__ 7, because even if the manager have to manage the information of diverse patients with different pathologies and different needs, the managerial tasks don't change.
 * __Is this job cognitive?
 Your judgment (0-10):__ 9, because the manager needs to use more the intelectual skills rather than the physical ones.
 * __5 most important skills they require to possess (provide the importance score, in Details):__
-   * Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.See more occupations related to this skill.
+   * Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
-   * Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.See more occupations related to this skill.
+   * Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-   * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.See more occupations related to this skill.
+   * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
    * Speaking — Talking to others to convey information effectively.See more occupations related to this skill.
    * Writing — Communicating effectively in writing as appropriate for the needs of the audience
 * __5 technology skills:__
-   * Analytical or scientific software
-   * Electronic data capture EDC software; IBM SPSS Statistics Hot technology ; Oracle Remote Data Capture; SAS Hot technology
+   * Analytical or scientific software - Electronic data capture EDC software; IBM SPSS Statistics ; Oracle Remote Data Capture; SAS
-   * Data base reporting software —Oracle SQL Loader; SAP BusinessObjects Crystal Reports; SAP Crystal Reports Hot technology
+   * Data base reporting software —Oracle SQL Loader; SAP BusinessObjects Crystal Reports; SAP Crystal Reports
    * Data base user interface and query software — Clinical trial management software; Microsoft Access Hot technology ; Patient tracking software; Phase Forward Clintrial
-   * Medical software — Allscripts; Epic Systems Hot technology ; MEDITECH software Hot technology
+   * Medical software — Allscripts; Epic Systems Hot technology ; MEDITECH software
+   * Object or component oriented development software — C# ; C++ ; Oracle Java
 * __Education:__ Bachelor's degree, Associate's degree, Post-baccalaureate certificate
 * __Wages:__ $45.33 hourly, $94,280 annual
 * __Top industry:__ Professional, Scientific, and Technical Services